emacsway/emacsway.github.io/_sources/en/javascript-and-repository-pattern.txt

     \- "Domain-Driven Design: Tackling Complexity in the Heart of Software" [#fnddd]_

-The need for processing aggregates has intensified interest in functional programming, especially in combination with reactive programming paradigm.
+The need of processing nested data structures has intensified interest in functional programming, especially in combination with reactive programming paradigm.

 However, the solution to one problem creates another problem.